aspose-cells/Aspose.Cells-Doc-md/java/developer-guide/technical-articles/using-lightcells-api/_index.md

 The following program creates a huge file with 100,000 records in a worksheet, filled with data.
 We have added some hyperlinks, string values, numeric values and also formulas to certain cells in the worksheet.
 Moreover, we have formatted a range of cells as well.

-{{< gist "aspose-cells" "87c05ec07dd1a65ac6fcdf2fa896b01e" "Examples-src-main-java-com-aspose-cells-examples-articles-LightCellsDataProviderDemo-LightCellsDataProviderDemo.java" >}}
+{{< gist "aspose-cells-gists" "5876dc77e47649b66bdb5deefb4b5639" "Examples-src-main-java-com-aspose-cells-examples-articles-LightCellsDataProviderDemo-LightCellsDataProviderDemo.java" >}}

-{{< gist "aspose-cells" "87c05ec07dd1a65ac6fcdf2fa896b01e" "Examples-src-main-java-com-aspose-cells-examples-articles-Demo-Demo.java" >}}
+{{< gist "aspose-cells-gists" "5876dc77e47649b66bdb5deefb4b5639" "Examples-src-main-java-com-aspose-cells-examples-articles-Demo-Demo.java" >}}

 ## **Reading Large Excel Files**